fengyanzi/DehazingAttributionMap/README.md

 We are preparing the datasets and code, which will be released soon.

-**The source code of DehazeXL will be available at [https://github.com/CastleChen339/DehazeXL](https://github.com/CastleChen339/DehazeXL).**
+**The source code of DehazeXL are available at [https://github.com/CastleChen339/DehazeXL](https://github.com/CastleChen339/DehazeXL).**

 As the datasets is too big (more than 1T), we are looking for ways to share it.